 Practice of all office procedures; duplicating and dictating machines, and other types of office equipment; PBX; filing; advanced dictation and transcription; secretarial responsibilities.
 Three classroom and three laboratory hours per week.
-Prerequisite: Business Administration 3301-02 (may be taken concurrently) or permission of chairman of department.
+Prerequisite: Business Administration 3301-02 (may be taken concurrently).